kyma-project/website/content/blog-posts/2021-03-18-release-notes-1.21/index.md

 ### New alpha commands stabilized

 We've recently added new alpha commands: `alpha provision k3s`, `alpha deploy`, `alpha delete`, and  `alpha version`.
-In this release, we stabilized these commands, and they are now ready for beta-testing.
+In this release, we stabilized these commands, and they are now ready for beta testing.
-For more information, read the [Alpha Command Usage Examples](https://kyma-project.io/docs/1.21/cli/overview#details-kyma-cli-alpha-command-usage-examples) and the command help.
+For more information, read the [alpha command usage examples](https://kyma-project.io/docs/1.21/cli/overview#details-kyma-cli-alpha-command-usage-examples) and the command help.

 ### Test-run Functions locally

 Kyma CLI provides a set of helpful commands for Function developers.
 They support developers in starting development, pushing local code to the Runtime, and syncing Functions.
-In this release, we have added one more command, to facilitate your developer experience even more.
+In this release, we have added one more command to facilitate your developer experience even more.
 The `run` command allows you to run the Function's code locally, before applying it to the Kyma runtime.

 For more information, read the [Kyma CLI documentation](https://kyma-project.io/docs/1.21/cli/commands/#kyma-run-function-kyma-run-function).